ChaosDonkey06/ChaosDonkey06.github.io/_pages/about.md

 I'm also interested in using Machine Learning and statistical methods in a data-science fashion to understan correlation between mobility, socio-economic variables and covid19 incidence (all dificult variables to measure!).

-My free time is mostly spend running and riding my bike.
+My free time is mostly spend running.

 Summary
 ------